jtkovacs/jtkovacs.github.io/refs/tocs/data-mining_TOC.md

 Per Sharda et al. (2014):

-1. Model development AKA model training: "a collection of input data, including the actual class labels, is used ... [and] the model is trained"
+1. Model development AKA training: "a collection of input data, including the actual class labels, is used ... [and] the model is trained"
-2. Model testing / Model deployment: "the model is tested against the holdout sample for accuracy assessment and eventually deployed for actual use"
+2. Model testing: "the model is tested against the holdout sample for accuracy assessment ..."
+3. Model deployment: "... and eventually deployed for actual use"

+##### 2.1.2.2.1.
+Training approaches

+- Simple split
+- k-fold cross-validation AKA rotation estimation
+- leave-one-out
+- bootstrapping
+- jackknifing

 #### 2.1.2.3.
 Evaluating classification models